biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```

 #### 3. Automating Log Rotation with the logrotate Service

+`logrotate` is a Linux utility designed to ease administration of systems that generate large numbers of log files.
+It allows automatic rotation, compression, removal, and mailing of log files.
+Each log file can be handled daily, weekly, monthly, or when it grows too large.

-To automate the rotation of MongoDB logs by using the Linux logrotate service, first we make the following changes to the `mongod.conf` file with `systemLog.logRoatate` set to **reopen**:
+To automate the rotation of MongoDB logs by using the Linux `logrotate` service, first we make the following changes to the `mongod.conf` file with `systemLog.logRoatate` set to **reopen**:
 ```
 systemLog:
   destination: file